rharkes/pyrustplay/readme.md

 # Rust and Python
-For running some rust code in python.
+Some people learn by messing around with code, by adapting, breaking and fixing it.
+This repository is meant for those people.
+It just runs some very basic rust code in python.

 # Installation
 `pip install -e .`